RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

 - the parameter associated with randomness in the sklearn package will be set to some constant
   - this parameter is known as `randomstate`

-To measure how accurate the model is, we will use mean absolute error.
+To measure how accurate the model is, we will use mean absolute error (MAE)

-#### Issues that popped up
+### Issues that popped up

 How the package seemed to work was that it converted all parameters into floats.